horizon-ui/boilerplate-issues/README.md

 # Example Sections

-If you want to get inspiration for your startup project or just show something directly to your clients, you can jump start your development with our pre-built example sections.
+If you want to get inspiration for your startup project or just show something directly to your clients, you can jump-start your development with our pre-built example sections.
 You will be able to quickly set up the basic structure for your web project.

  View <a href="https://horizon-ui.com/boilerplate#pages" target="_blank">example sections here</a>